UltiRequiem/joke-api/docs/API.md

 ## Projects Using this API

-No one at the moment.
+No one at the moment, if you are using this API in your project, you can make a pull request and add it here.